Raghav2409/Startup_Analytics_LLMTime_Approach/README.md

 └── setup.py
 ```

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to Ngruver for researching the Zero-shot learning method, LLMTime.

-## Contact

-For questions or support, please open an issue in the GitHub repository.

 ## LLMTime vs Traditional Time Series Forecasting Methods

 I conducted a comprehensive evaluation of the **LLMTime** model against traditional time series forecasting methods, using both **synthetic** and **real-world** datasets.